-Another red flag, warns Felix, are replies that sound overly rehearsed, such as “I love children” or “I want to be a kindergarten teacher.”
+Another red flag to look out for are replies that sound overly rehearsed, such as “I love children” or “I want to be a nursery teacher.”
 Dig deeper into these replies to assess whether the au pair has a sincere passion for and dedication to the role.

-While questions posed to the au pair are critical to the interview, it’s equally important that you provide as much relevant detail about your expectations and the kind of au pair relationship you’re seeking.
-An au pair is leaving one country for another to work for you and, as such, the stakes are much higher than if you're hiring someone from the same town or city.
+While questions posed to the au pair are crucial to the interview, it’s equally important that you provide as much relevant detail about your expectations and the kind of au pair relationship you’re seeking.
+An au pair is leaving one country for another to work for you and, as such, the stakes are much higher than if you're hiring someone from the same town or city as yourself.
 Address family dynamics, children's ages and personalities, routines and schedules, what the au pair should provide (education, language and entertainment) and how you envision discipline to be handled.

 Likewise, you should require the same transparency of the au pair.
-After all, “it’s better to communicate honestly with each other so that you both have realistic expectations”, says Robinson.
+After all, it’s better to communicate honestly with each other so that you both have realistic expectations.

 Leave a comment